Hershey Little League Health Safety Guidelines

 - Dugouts and field fences to be used for player-designated spaces will be disinfected before team arrival with a CDC-approved sanitizer listed effective against coronaviruses.

 - It is recommended that any shared field preparation equipment be sprayed or wiped with disinfectant before and after each use.

 - Practices and game schedules should be staggered in a manner to prevent a large number of individuals from arriving and departing at the same time.

 - A Parent/Guardian should check temperature and assess overall health of their player prior to arrival at the field.
 If the player or family member is exhibiting symptoms of COVID-19, they should not come to the field.
 (See symptoms list above).

 - Players are encouraged to use the bathroom before departing in order to minimize use of public facilities at the field.

-- Players will be required to wear cloth face coverings when physical distances of 6 ft. are not possible (see below).
-Please ensure the league-provided face covering or suitable alternative is available before departure.
+- Players will be required to wear cloth face coverings at all times unless positioned in the field for defense, a batter, or baserunner.
+Please ensure that an appropriate face covering is available before departure.

 - Players are encouraged to bring their own portable seating to use within their space designated for personal equipment.

 - Carpooling and association with non-household members prior to arriving at the field should be minimized.